aashus3110/aashus3110/README.md

    A simple and efficient Todo List application developed with React.js.

 4. [Project 4 - ItShit-SocialMediaClone](https://itshit-3110.netlify.app/)
-   simple clone app refer as pinterest app.
+   simple clone app refer as pinterest app and developed with React.js.

 ## 📫 How to Reach Me